When something sounds too good to be true, it usually is… Right?

 Is Klook trustworthy?

+Yes, it is okay to book in Klook.
 With over 5 million verified user-generated reviews, you can expect honest feedback about each activity from travellers just like you.
 In addition to Klook’s photography of the experiences, many users also upload their own photos in their reviews which also helps to give you a better idea of what to expect.
+About 65% of users leave reviews.

 Additionally, Klook is trustworthy because their cancellation policies for each experience are clear and upfront in the descriptions.
 Refunds are also issued in particular instances, just be sure to carefully read the cancellation policy for each experience or ticket under the “Terms & Conditions” paragraph before the reviews begin.